Weslaco High School: Bobby Lackey Stadium

 From 1973 to 1989 the football stadium was named Barbee Nehaus Stadium.
 In 1990, a new Weslaco High stadium was built and named Panther Stadium.
 In recognition of one of Weslaco High's most famous students, the stadium was renamed Bobby Lackey Stadium in the summer of 2002.
-From 2002 onward, the 15,000-capacity Bobby Lackey Stadium has served both Weslaco High School and Weslaco East High School.
+From 2002 onward, the 15,000-capacity Bobby Lackey Stadium (also known as Blackey stadium) has served both Weslaco High School and Weslaco East High School.